Which Is Better SPF 30 or SPF 50?

 A close up of a hand with SPF being squeezed onto it outdoors.

 Broad-spectrum indicates that a sunscreen has been tested and proven to protect against both UVA and UVB rays.
-This is the most common and most important sunscreen label used in Australia.
-While UVB rays cause burning, UVA rays penetrate deeper into the skin and contribute to premature ageing and increased skin cancer risk.
+This is the most important sunscreen label used in Australia.
+While UVB rays cause burning, UVA rays penetrate deeper into the skin and contribute to premature ageing and increased skin cancer risk.[1]

 In Australia, choosing a broad-spectrum sunscreen is essential.

-SPF 30 vs SPF 50: What’s the Difference?
+SPF 30 vs SPF 50: what's the difference?

-• SPF 50 filters approximately 98% of UVB rays
+Filters approximately 98% of UVB rays

 • Apply less sunscreen than recommended